purseclab/D-helix/README.md

 2. the clang compiler/ghidra/ghidra scripts folder address in generate_symbolic.py is correct.<br>
 Note, to enable the loop-bound feature in angr, uncomment the setting for 'loop_bound_cond' in 'angr/engines/vex/heavy/heavy.py'.
 After symbolic models are generated, run 'python check_diff.py' to generate the report for inaccuracies.
+The result of SYMDIFF will be shown in a file named diff_result.

 ### Tuner:
 #### Patch Ghidra: